 However, while Turkish is the main language in Turkey, the country is also home to more than 30 minority, immigrant and foreign languages.
 The most spoken languages after Turkish are Kurdish, Zazaki and Arabic.
 We explore each of these, along with Turkey’s other languages, in detail below.

 Language can be a controversial subject in Turkey.
-The Constitution of Turkey not only names Turkish as the country’s only official language, but its 42nd Article also explicitly prohibits any education or training institution from teaching any language that is not Turkish as a mother tongue to Turkish citizens.
+The Constitution of Turkey names Turkish as the country’s only official language.
+Its 42nd Article also explicitly prohibits any educational or training institution from teaching any other language than Turkish as a mother tongue to Turkish citizens.
 Elective classes in minority languages are, however, permitted.

-Despite this, Turkey is home to a wide range of minority, foreign and immigrant languages.
-Some of these are enshrined in law as minority languages, while others (with greater numbers of speakers) remain unrecognised in official terms, largely due to the provisions of Article 42 of the Constitution.
+Despite this prohibition, Turkey is home to a wide range of minority, foreign and immigrant languages.
+Some of these are enshrined in law as minority languages, while others (with greater numbers of speakers) remain unrecognized in official terms, largely due to the provisions of Article 42 of the Constitution.